pasdoc/pasdoc/tests/README.md

 ## Various notes

-`make clean' will clean this directory.
+`make clean` will clean this directory.

 Note that make used must be GNU make.
 Under Linux this is standard, under FreeBSD this is called `gmake',